A5hleyRich/delightful-downloads/readme.txt

 ==================== Changelog ==========================================================================

+= 9.9.52 =
+download categories are clickable now to show all dls with that category Styling for size and download counts preset to "newlabel".
+Add custom css to display in box or use penguin mod plugin

 = 9.9.51 =
 admin list improved, added ago and changed date, dashicons for download and options columns